-Interdisciplinary- Delivered as seminars, these modules challenge students to study, explore, critically evaluate, and synthesize areas of

-- interdisciplinary knowledge relative to creative arts therapies origins, philosophy, and theory. - Research- Includes intensive study of multiple approaches to research.
-The purpose of the research module is to cultivate students' philosophical perspectives and develop research skills along a spectrum of traditional and innovative approaches.
-The research curriculum contributes to the generation and dissemination of robust and relevant research in the students' respective fields. - Self/Other Artistic Knowledge- Introduces a laboratory-based pedagogical model in which students explore the intrinsic arts therapies, intersubjective processes, and transformative mechanisms that emerge through artistic inquiry and which parallels the actual arts therapies experience. - Practicum- Emphasizes the transformation of theoretical knowledge to practical application and specialization.
-All students are required to complete a teaching practicum for one term.
-Beyond that, students select and complete two terms of a practicum of their choice in: academia/teaching; research; or applied clinical practice.
-The practicum helps students position themselves as they prepare for graduation. - Dissertation- An original robust research project that directly relates to the development of and contribution to the theory and practice of the students' creative arts therapy specialization.
+- Interdisciplinary- Delivered as seminars, these modules challenge students to study, explore, critically evaluate, and synthesize areas of interdisciplinary knowledge relative to creative arts therapies origins, philosophy, and theory. - Research- Includes intensive study of multiple approaches to research.
+The purpose of the research module is to develop research skills along a spectrum of traditional and innovative approaches.
+The research curriculum contributes to the generation and dissemination of robust and relevant research in the students' respective fields. - Self/Other Artistic Knowledge- Introduces the exploration of the intrinsic intersubjective therapeutic processes emergent through artistic inquiry and parallel to the actual arts therapies experience. - Practicum- Emphasizes the transformation of theoretical knowledge to practical application and specialization.
+The research practicum is aimed at helping students gain hands-on experience in the design and conduct of research, collaborative team work, grant writing, data analysis, and writing of research reports and publications.
+All students are required to complete a teaching practicum for one term. - Dissertation- An original robust research project that directly relates to the development of and contribution to the theory and practice of the students' creative arts therapy specialization.
 The dissertation is the culmination and representation of the students' doctoral work that not only advances knowledge in their field, but also positions them for career opportunities in academia and research.